Kevinlearynet/clock/readme.md

 This simple clock app provides a local weather forecast for the next night or day, and is a great example of a progressive web app.
 It will appear as a native app in iOS when loaded at https://www.kevinleary.net/clock/, and can be saved as a shortcut with a custom icon.

+## Get Started

+This project uses `npm` for package management.
+To get started clone this repo to your system and then run `npm install` to install all dependencies.

 ## Build

-The project's minimal build is handled by Gulp and will perform the following tasks:
+A minimal build is handled by Gulp and will perform the following tasks:

 * Compile a Nunjucks template (`index.njk`) to HTML (`index.html`), auto-versioning CSS and JS files in the process
 * Concatenate and compress JS, respecting `=include` rules from `gulp-include`